Egg Donors: Frequently Asked Questions (FAQ)

 Following the retrieval process, the eggs will be fertilized and observed.
 It is unlikely that all of the eggs will develop.
 Then, the desired number of embryos will be transferred to the Gestational Carrier (Surrogate) or recipient.
 Any leftover embryos will be frozen.

-Proud Fertility is the first and only Canadian surrogacy agency that encourages known egg donation, if all parties are comfortable.
+You can choose to have a relationship with your Egg Recipient(s).
+This is called a known egg donation.
 Should your egg donation arrangement be known you may meet the recipients of your donation prior to the process.
 You and your recipients may agree for you to be notified should a pregnancy result, and you may be able to meet their child.
 Each known egg donation scenario is different and based on the preference of the Egg Donor and the Egg Recipient(s).

 For egg donation parties that would prefer more privacy, you would not meet the recipients.
 You may know basic information about each other but it is unlikely that you will know their name(s) or that they will know yours.
 You may be informed of the number of eggs that were retrieved and be given no further information.